Hiking in Oregon: A Complete Guide for First Timers

 If not, just get a Northwest Forest Pass (also available at REI).

-There are also a couple of hikes on this list that are on land that is operated by Oregon State Parks.
 There is an annual Oregon State Parks Pass that is a great deal for Oregon residents, otherwise you can pay the entrance fee when you enter the park.
 More information here.

 We’re going to organize this list by our personal preference, which is extremely subjective.